 Without question, data drives business.
 Analysts recently posited that all the data in the world amounted to 4.4 zettabytes.
 To put that in perspective, a zettabyte is about 10 to the power of 21 bytes.
 That will seem like a drop in the bucket by 2020, when global data could potentially increase 10 times over to 44 zettabytes.
 What should concern organizations is not just the sheer amount of data but the fact that 80 percent of it is unstructured.
 Dark data comprises video, texts, social media posts, audio clips — things that are also meaningful to businesses because the information carries great insight on consumer behavior.

 Businesses can’t tap dark data using traditional computing, most of which relies on architecture that was designed in 1945 by Princeton mathematician John von Neumann.
-This 72-year-old architecture has only four tenets: input-output, memory, the arithmetic logic unit and the control unit.
-Von Neumann’s creation advanced innovation for decades, but it can no longer properly serve the many technological needs facing organizations today.
+While Von Neumann’s creation advanced innovation for decades, it can no longer properly serve the many technological needs facing organizations today.

 Cognitive technology mines riches in masses of data

 Organizations don’t need to be uncertain or afraid of where the digital future is headed.
 The transition from struggle to strength requires only a cloud-native platform that is cognitive-ready.

 The reason why programmed technology can’t even begin to handle today’s data demands is that it needs organized information and programmed logic to function.
 Cognitive systems learn systematically and continuously, all while handling disparate and varied data.